mgao14/MICB475_25W2_Team_13/Team_Meetings/Feb_22.md

 4. Title ideas:
 - Unabsorbed Iron from FeSO4 Promotes Pathogenic Bacterial Expansion in Infant Gut Microbiome Compared to Multinutrient Powder
 - Investigating the effect of unabsorbed iron on gut microbiota of healthy/anemic infants treated with FeSO4 and Multinutrient Powder supplements

+# Questions:
+- Question for hypothesis: Should we be mentioning the different beneficial and pathogenic taxa in the hypothesis?